-When Erik Harms and Emily Wilensky decided to leave Chicago in 2012 after almost ten years in the bustling city, their restlessness led them to Minneapolis where their reintroduction to all things coffee would eventually lead them to Traverse City, Michigan to start the mobile coffee shop Planetary Coffee.
+When Erik Harms and Emily Wilensky decided to leave Chicago after almost ten years in the bustling city, their restlessness led them to Minneapolis.
+Their reintroduction to all things coffee in the Twin Cities would eventually lead them to Traverse City, Michigan where they started Planetary Coffee, their mobile coffee shop.

-We caught up with one half of Planetary Coffee, Erik, to ask a few questions about the forming of their new business.
+We caught up with one half of Planetary Coffee, Erik, to ask a few questions about the formation of their business.

 BB: Can you talk a little bit about your journey for making your business?

 Erik: We started crafting the idea for a coffee shop of some kind, but we knew that the scene in Minneapolis was already fairly saturated.
 The same with Chicago.
 And, really, we were done with big cities.

 Emily's family has a vacation condo in Traverse City, which we had visited several times while living in Chicago.
 Traverse City is really a semi-hidden gem in the midwest.
 There's a strong appreciation for craft there.
 Lots of breweries, wineries, cider makers, etc., and a fairly established coffee scene, which is continuing to grow.

 Traverse City gets a lot of tourists throughout the year from Grand Rapids, Detroit, Chicago, places where coffee is already at a higher standard, so they are more likely to seek out specialty shops like ours.
 We decided to give it a go!

 BB: Can you describe the process in selecting the coffee you serve?

 Erik: We chose Halfwit Coffee Roasters for a few reasons.
 Firstly, Halfwit's standards are super high.
 They source direct from farmers, and work to build lasting relationships with them.
 They are very scientific about their coffee, while still being extremely approachable.
 We wanted to offer coffee that was above average, but wouldn't alienate folks who just want unpretentious coffee.